Self-directed IRA: Permitted investments

 The Internal Revenue Code does not describe what a self-directed IRA can invest in, only what it cannot invest in.
 Internal Revenue Code Sections 408 and 4975 prohibit disqualified persons from engaging in certain types of transactions.
-Some of the investment options permitted under the regulations include real estate, stocks, mortgages, franchises, partnerships, certain qualified precious metals, private equity, and tax liens.
+Some of the investment options permitted under the regulations include real estate, company shares, mortgages, franchises, partnerships, certain qualified precious metals, private equity, and tax liens.
 While the type of investment allowed in an IRA is broadly defined, the SEC has issued an investor alert explaining why using this type of IRA might present increased risk of fraud.

 Business investments may include partnerships, joint ventures, and private stock.
 This can be a platform to fund a start-up business or other for-profit venture that is managed by someone other than the account owner of the IRA.
 However, using a self-directed IRA to invest in an active trade or business via a pass-through entity such as an LLC or partnership can trigger a tax as the income generated would be treated as unrelated business income, subject to the unrelated business income tax (UBIT).

 A self-directed IRA can hold precious metals, which are typically held by a third-party custodian.
 The regulations pertaining to investing in precious metals are in Section 408(m)(3) of the Internal Revenue Code.
 There are exceptions for certain gold, silver, or platinum coins, as well as certain coins issued by a State treasury.
-Some popular State treasuries that are permissible coins include American Eagle coins, Canadian Maple Leaf coins, and Australian Koala bullion coins.
+Permissible coins include American Eagle coins, Canadian Maple Leaf coins, and Australian Koala bullion coins.
 In order for coins to be held inside an IRA, coins must satisfy a certain level of pureness in their mineral content so that they are not viewed as a type of collector's coin.
 As a result, Double Eagle gold coins (minted in the United States in the nineteenth and early twentieth centuries) and South African Krugerrands are disallowed because they do not meet this standard.
 Bullion is also permissible if it meets a standard level of fineness and is produced by a COMEX or NYMEX approved refiner.